Earlier this year, we updated 24 old blog posts. The result? A 75% increase in website traffic.

 10. Change the formatting or layout

-11. Take inspiration from competitors
+11. Take inspiration from your competitors

 12. Research the industry